651 Squadron Army air Corps

-The Defender, known commerically as the Britten Norman BN-2T-4S Defender 4000, is a twin-engine, fixed wing turboprop aircraft are typically fitted with an array sophisticated surveillance equipment such as:
+The Defender, known commerically as the Britten Norman BN-2T-4S Defender 4000, is a twin-engine, fixed wing turboprop aircraft that can be fitted with an array of sophisticated surveillance equipment such as:

 - low light level television (llltv) or infrared camera fitted in a turret mounted under the Defender's nose

 - COMINT (COMmunications INTelligence) gear for listening in on radio signals